EL-ALAOUIALI/IMDB-Sentiment-Analysis-/README.md

 # IMDB-Sentiment-Analysis-
-* the main goal of this project is bluiding an NLP model for sentiment analysis on IMDB using LSTM and BILSTM , we follow a certain number of stypes for this work :
+* the main goal of this project is bluiding an NLP model for sentiment analysis on IMDB dataset using LSTM and BILSTM , we follow a certain number of stypes for this work :
 * data prepocessing
 * building our LSTM/BILSTM model